teodorszeltins/noolbenger/README.md

-Tiny tool to detect if a page visitor has Honey Chrome extension installed and running.
+A tiny tool to detect if a page visitor has Honey Chrome extension installed and running.

 ## Demo